dev-emm4/urlPatternParser/README.md

 ---

+## Disclaimer

+Invalid URL rules will be automatically dropped during parsing.
+This includes:

+1. Rules that have a URL filter starting with "||*"
+2. Rules that have invalid regex filters
+3. Rules with duplicate initiator domain options (multiple "domain=" declarations)
+4. Rules with duplicate domain type definitions (e.g., "third-party" defined twice with or without the "~")

 **Note**: This tool is designed to help with Manifest V3 migration.
 Always test your converted rules thoroughly in your extension environment.